Earthenmist/DungeonTeleports/README.md

 Restart the game or reload the UI with /reload.
 Enjoy faster dungeon teleports! 🚀
 💡 Future Features (Planned)
-🔹 Auto-Swap Expansions based on the current dungeon rotation.
-🔹 Favourite Teleports for quick access.
 🔹 More Localisations (community translations welcome!).

 💬 Feedback & Support
 📩 Report bugs & feature requests: [Your Discord / GitHub Issue Tracker Link]
 ❤️ If you enjoy the addon, consider sharing it with friends!